APR 1-0 AS Vita Club

-New signing Onesme Twizerimana netted the lone goal of the match in the very last minute of extra time following a swift counter attack, which the former AS Kigali striker lashed on before curling the ball past AS Vita goalkeeper and sent the whole stadium into wild celebrations.
+APR netted the winner in the 111th minute following a swift counter attack, which the former AS Kigali striker lashed on before curling the ball past AS Vita goalkeeper Landu Makiesse, sending the whole stadium into wild celebrations.

-On top of the trophy, APR FC walked away with a cash prize of Rwf5 million while AS Vita Club took Rwf3 million and Rayon Sports pocketed Rwf2 million for finishing third after thrashing SC Kiyovu 3-0.
+On top of the trophy, APR FC walked away with a cash prize of Rwf5 million and AS Vita Club took Rwf3 million while Rayon Sports pocketed Rwf2 million for finishing third after thrashing SC Kiyovu 3-0.

-The ten-day tournament that started on September 6, attracted eight clubs that includes organizers AS Kigali, SC Kiyovu, Rayon Sports, APR, Sunrise FC and Police FC from Rwanda plus AS Vita Club and Dauphins Noir from DR Congo.
+The ten-day tournament that started on September 6, attracted eight clubs that included organisers AS Kigali, SC Kiyovu, Rayon Sports, APR, Sunrise FC and Police FC from Rwanda plus AS Vita Club and Dauphins Noir from DR Congo.